 You want to make sure the herbs are as fresh as possible for the best result.
 Simply bruise the herbs a bit to release their oils, and place them in the jar.
 Cover with the vinegar, and seal the cap tightly.
 Gently shake every day for about a week.
 Then, your herbal vinegar is ready to use.
 Store in a cool, dark place.

 To make herbal vinegars, you can use any jar you have on hand, as long as you keep it out of direct sunlight.
-Direct light can cause the herbal vinegars to break down, and lose their flavor faster.
+Direct light can cause them to break down, and lose their flavor faster.
+In general, infused vinegar has a shelf life of 2-4 months.

 - as a marinade